With only 64 graduates a year and 2 degree programs, Food Science Technology attracts a small number of students in

 Next you'll find the very best colleges in Pennsylvania for studying Food Science Technology.
 Our ranking methodology includes only Pennsylvania colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 Any student who is interested in Food Science Technology has to take a look at Pennsylvania State University - Main Campus.
 Food science tech graduates from Pennsylvania State University - Main Campus receive an earnings boost of about 11.9% over the typical income of food science technology majors.
-Prefer a large student body?
-This school has over 20,000 students on campus.
+University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.

 Delaware Valley University is a good decision for students pursuing a Food Science Technology degree.
 This school is located in the suburban region of Doylestown, Pennsylvania, near to shops and other amusement.